Kazakhstan

 Kazakhstan is located deep in Eurasia, with an area of 2.72 million square km.
 Kazakhstan has a unique variety of landscapes: from deserts to mountains and inland sea ecosystems.
 Arid and sub-humid lands occupy more than 75 % of the country.
 They contain more than 40% of the entire species diversity of the country.

-The territory of the Kazakhstan is inhabited by vertebrate species, which belong to the wild ancestors of domestic animals.
+The territory of Kazakhstan is inhabited by vertebrate species that belong to the wild ancestors of domestic animals.
 Among mammals are mouflon, argali, wild boar, wild ass, wolf, spotted cat and several others.
-Among birds are primarily mallards, gray geese, quails and others.
-Despite the vast territory and low population density, many fauna species are rare or endangered, mainly due to habitat destruction and illegal hunting .
+Among birds are primarily mallards, gray geese, quails, and others.
+Despite the vast territory and low population density, many fauna species are rare or endangered, mainly due to habitat destruction and illegal hunting.
 The Red Book of Kazakhstan (2006) describes 125 species of vertebrates (15%), including 40 species of mammals and 57 species of birds.
 The flora of Kazakhstan is estimated to have more than 13 thousand species.

 Around 14% of plant species are endemic.
-Kazakhstan has unique genetic resources of globally important floristic agrobiodiversity (Sivers Apple, Niedzwiecki Apple and ordinary apricot).
-According to 2013 data, they include 226 species of wild relatives of cultivated plants, determining the genetic potential for 24 agricultural crops.
+Kazakhstan has unique genetic resources of globally important floristic agrobiodiversity (Sivers Apple, Niedzwiecki Apple, and ordinary apricot).
+According to 2013 data, they include 226 species of wild relatives of cultivated plants, determining the genetic potential for 24 crops.

 BIOFIN Kazakhstan’s work on the creation of legislative frameworks for the implementation of six new innovative finance solutions, with the aim of protecting and restoring the country’s nature, is already gaining support at the highest levels in the country.